Stalking Jack the Ripper

-Series: #2 in the Duke’s Men series
+Series: #1 in the Stalking Jack the Ripper series

 Seventeen-year-old Audrey Rose Wadsworth was born a lord’s daughter, with a life of wealth and privilege stretched out before her.
 But between the social teas and silk dress fittings, she leads a forbidden secret life.

 Against her stern father’s wishes and society’s expectations, Audrey often slips away to her uncle’s laboratory to study the gruesome practice of forensic medicine.
 When her work on a string of savagely killed corpses drags Audrey into the investigation of a serial murderer, her search for answers brings her close to her own sheltered world.

 I have to admit that the premise of Stalking Jack the Ripper intrigued me, but I was a bit disappointed with how it all played out.
 I liked the idea of a female practicing forensic medicine in this time era – since it was so not done.
 But Audrey Rose as a character was horribly annoying and for someone as skilled as she was supposed to be in understanding people and crimes, also naïve.
 Now I will say that Thomas Creswell will definitely described as being eye (and most definitely ear candy).